 Park your vehicle

-Before you proceed to bleed your drum brakes, park your vehicle on the level and firm ground.
+Before you proceed to bleed your drum brakes, park your vehicle on level and firm ground.
 Block off the front wheels with wheel chocks to prevent them from moving forward or backward.

 Take off the wheel